Find an Approved Solicitor on the Hinckley and Rugby Building Society

 Hinckley and Rugby Solicitor Panel Recently Asked Questions

-I am Googling for conveyancing quotes online.
-Can I be sure that all the firms that are identified on your directory are on the Hinckley and Rugby conveyancing panel?
+I have been looking for conveyancing quotes online.
+Can I be sure that all the law firms that are identified on your website are on the Hinckley and Rugby conveyancing panel?

-The solicitor and licensed conveyancing practices listed on our site have advised us that they are on the Hinckley and Rugby panel and agreed to advise us to take down their listing in the event of removal off of the Hinckley and Rugby panel.
+The law firms on our directory have assured us via an online form that they are on the Hinckley and Rugby panel and agreed to advise us to take down their listing in the event of removal off of the Hinckley and Rugby panel.
 To date we have not been informed by either a bank or a member of the public that the data about a specific firm being on the Hinckley and Rugby conveyancing panel is not accurate.

-The for formalities of my purchase has taken place with a mortgage from Hinckley and Rugby.
-Conveyancing was satisfactory but I feel I should register my dissatisfaction about Hinckley and Rugby.
-Who do I contact should I wish to lodge a complaint?
+Completion of my remortgage has taken place with a loan from Hinckley and Rugby.
+Conveyancing was satisfactory but I would like to complain about Hinckley and Rugby.
+How do I make a complaint?

-Almost all banks and building societies have complaints procedures.
+Almost all lenders have complaints procedures.
 Your first point of contact should be one of the Hinckley and Rugby branches or the Customer Care Team at Hinckley and Rugby head office.
-Ordinarily complaints to Hinckley and Rugby are resolved very quickly.
+We understand that complaints to Hinckley and Rugby are resolved very quickly.
 If you feel that the matter is not resolved you can write to the

 Financial Ombudsman Service